Andrew Wingard: Professional career

+Jacksonville Jaguars

 2019 season

 Wingard went undrafted in the 2019 NFL draft.
 On April 29, 2019, the Jacksonville Jaguars signed Wingard to a three-year, $1.76 million contract that includes a signing bonus of $5,000.

 On August 31, 2019, Wingard made the Jaguars final 53-man roster.
 In week 13 against the Tampa Bay Buccaneers, Wingard recorded a strip sack on Jameis Winston that he recovered in the 28–11 loss.
 This was Wingard's first career sack in the NFL.

 2020 season

 Wingard was placed on the reserve/COVID-19 list by the Jaguars on August 2, 2020, and was activated from the list two days later.
 In Week 1 of the 2020 season against the Indianapolis Colts, Wingard recorded his first career interception off a pass thrown by Philip Rivers during the 27–20 win.
 He was placed on injured reserve on October 12, 2020, with an abdominal strain.
 He was activated on November 14, 2020.

 In Week 17 against the Indianapolis Colts, Wingard recorded his second career interception off a pass thrown by Philip Rivers during the 28–14 loss.